buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_3_Setting_Up_Initial_App_State.md

 ### 🧱 Setting up the SelectCharacter Component.

 Let's start off with creating our `SelectCharacter` Component!
-Head to the `src/Components/SelectCharacter` folder and create a new file named `index.js` .
+Head to the `src/Components/SelectCharacter` folder and create a new file named `index.jsx` .
 This directory will hold the core logic for our `SelectCharacter` component as well as it's styling!
 You should already see a `SelectCharacter.css` file in there with a bunch of styling!

 Oh, one thing to note - you probably see the `LoadingIndicator` component in the `Components` folder.
 Don't worry about that just yet, we will get to it later 🤘.

 Now that we have our folder structure all setup, let's go ahead and add the base logic for a component.
-Start by creating a new file named `index.js` in your fresh `SelectCharacter` folder.
+Start by creating a new file named `index.jsx` in your fresh `SelectCharacter` folder.
 In this folder go ahead and add the following code:

 ```javascript
 import React, { useEffect, useState } from 'react';